dsagman/picat/readme_v2.md

 A = zip(1..2,3..6). % A = [{1,3},{2,4}]
 ```

-Of course, you could also just list the variables and not use them.
+Of course, you could also just list the variables and not use them, but the use of the `_` helps clarify that the variable isn't being used.

 ```
 zip([],Ys) = []. % works the same.
 zip(Xs,[]) = [].
 zip([X|Xs],[Y|Ys]) = [{X,Y}|zip(Xs,Ys)].
 ```

-### Predicates vs. Functions
+### Predicates and Logic Programming "Weirdness": `append/3`

-A key difference of Picat vs. Prolog is the inclusion of functions.
 In Prolog, everything is a predicate and there's no direct concept of a "returned value".

-The classic example of this is Prolog's `append` predicate, which Picat also has and it let's you join two lists.
+Let's look at the classic example of a predicate: Prolog's `append/3` predicate, which Picat also has and it let's you join two lists.
-hakank: What does "this" refers to?
-As it stand it seems to refer to "function".
-Oh, I see now.
-You are refering to "no direct concept of 'returned value'.
-Then the first sentence abou functions is "hanging in the air".
-hakank: I really like that you explain append/3 since it shows the power of logic programming, Prolog/Picat style.

 It takes the form `append(L1,L2,L3)`.
 Note the standard use of terse variable names.

 ```